Menu

 Arlington Neighborhoods Program Proposal for Stewart Park Playground

 Area residents and users of the Stewart Park Playground were seeking funding under the Arlington Neighborhoods Program (ANP) to replace the aging playground equipment and facilities.
 The project was presented to and given priority by the AEFCCA Executive Board and is now formally in the ANP queue.
 It will be two years, however, before design can begin.
 In the meanwhile, other sources of capital funding can be pursued by interested neighbors.
+Update, April 2025: The scoping and costing of the project have begun but preparation of a stormwater management plan has resulted in some delay.
+Approval will likely come in 2026.